adamfairholm/Panel/README.txt

 Panel v1.0.2
 =====================
-by Addict Add-ons
+by Parse19
-www.addictaddons.com
+parse19.com
 =====================

 Welcome to Panel!
 This is your README.txt file.
-Looks like you are good at following things files command you to do.

 Installation
 ============